corbado/flutter-passkeys/packages/corbado_auth/MIGRATION.md

 ---

-### 4. Updated Dependencies and JavaScript Bundle

-- Update corbado_auth in your pubspec.yaml to ^3.x.x.
-- Switch the external JavaScript bundle in web/index.html to the latest 2.4.0 version from GitHub.

----

-### 5. Adoption of CorbadoAuthComponent
+### 4. Adoption of CorbadoAuthComponent

 - A new CorbadoAuthComponent integrates directly with CorbadoAuth via a stream.
 - It automatically rebuilds with the correct screen (login, signup, passkey, OTP, etc.) based on emitted Block data.
 - This centralizes your authentication flow into a single widget, removing the need for manual page-by-page routing or state handling.

+---

+### 5. Removal of AuthService

+- All authentication logic now resides within Block classes (e.g., `LoginInitBlock`, `SignupInitBlock`).
+- Consequently, references to `auth_service.dart` must be deleted in favor of each block’s respective logic.

 ## Migration Steps